-To make the gravy, scoop out about three cups of the cooking liquid.
+To make the gravy, skim the fat, then scoop out about three cups of the cooking liquid.
 Add it to a saucepan and turn up the heat to medium or medium high.

 Add a little less than a quarter cup of flour while whisking.
-Keep whisking off and on until it has thickened to your desired texture, about five minutes.
+Keep whisking off and on until it has thickened to your desired texture, usually about five minutes.

 What do you serve with your Italian Pot Roast?

 Pot roast is comfort food at its best.
 This Italian version is simple and comes out of your crock pot perfectly tender and bursting with flavor.

 - 1/4 cup flour

 - salt and pepper, to taste